vincentwun/A-Eye-Web-Chat-Assistant/README.md

   - `"Analyze page"`
   - `"Content analysis"`
   - **Action**: Performs content analysis on the current page using **Gemini Nano**.

-> Reminder: Please grant microphone access to the extension to use the voice features.

 These shortcuts allow you to seamlessly navigate and interact with web content using voice commands.